 Expect a limited number of flavours made daily that are covered in metal vats, a handful of tables and good service.

 Gelateria La Romana

-Been in business since 1947 with multiple locations throughout Italy and Europe, La Romana is incredibly popular with Italians, who will queue up for their liquid chocolate filled ice-cream cones topped with flavoured homemade whipped cream.
+Operating since 1947 with multiple locations throughout Italy and Europe, La Romana is incredibly popular with Italians, who will happily queue up for their liquid chocolate filled ice-cream cones topped with flavoured homemade whipped cream.

 The creamy, thick and smooth ice cream is of a lovely texture with high quality at a good price.
-The friendly, patient staff provide a separate English menu on request and are happy to provide recommendations and help choose the gelato that are stored under silver covers.
-Vegan options available.
+The friendly, patient staff provide a separate English menu on request and are happy to provide recommendations and help choose the gelato stored under silver covers.

 The Sicilian “Pesto de Pistachio” gelato comes highly recommended.